 Be sure to learn about and understand the basics of financial aid.
 You are responsible for maintaining your financial aid eligibility.
 The UHM Financial Aid Office has great resources available to help you learn more.

 Your academic advisor can help you build your long term academic and co-curricular plan.
 You need to meet with your advisor regularly.

 Check Your Major

 It is essential that your major is noted correctly in your student record.
 If you have been planning to declare or change a major, but have not yet done so, you should consult with your academic advisor.

 Courses can only be determined to be eligible for financial aid based on the officially declared major as noted in your student record.

-Keep Your Eligibility
+Maintain Your Eligibility

 Remember that dropping or not attending your courses can negatively impact your eligibility for current and or future aid.
-Financial Aid awards are based on full time enrollment.
+Financial Aid offers are based on full time enrollment.
 Please be sure to check with financial aid and your advisor should your plan include part time or concurrent enrollment.